Jerven-git/content-management-system/README.md

 # scss-support
 > The base respository for SCSS web app
-> Copyright 2024
+> &copy; 2024 PageOne247
+> Maintainer: tech7@sumomedia.co

 # Dev Notes
 You can utilise the shell scripts for adding and removing submodules.